U.S. armed forces recruitment issues

 5 Reasons Why Military Recruitment is Struggling in the U.S. in 2024

-The U.S. military is facing significant recruitment challenges in 2024, raising concerns about its ability to maintain force readiness.
+The U.S. military is facing significant recruitment challenges for many years now, raising concerns about its ability to maintain force readiness.

 With recruitment rates falling below necessary levels, this issue poses a threat to national security.